Southwest Michigan Library Cooperative

 Section 9.05 Special meetings of the Board or Council may be called by the President, Director, or a majority of the officers.

-(a) Such meetings must be confirmed with membership at least forty-eight (48) hours prior to the meeting.
+(a) Such meetings must will be confirmed with the Board and Director and the membership will be notified at least eighteen forty-eight (48) hours prior to the meeting.

 (b) Notice of all special meetings must be posted on the Cooperative’s web site and at the Director’s home library.

 (c) The only business which may be conducted at a special meeting is that for which the meeting was called.

 (d) Remote meetings will be acceptable as defined by state and federal acts.

 Section 9.06 In the case of natural disaster or conflict with holidays, the President, Director or a majority of the officers may change or cancel the scheduled meeting without prior notice.

 Section 9.07 The SMLC will strive to adhere to all changes in OMA as the cooperative is made aware of them.

 Article X. Quorum.